quantumdolphin/kinase-selectivity/Kinase_inhibitor_selectivity_metrices.md

 **Next steps:**
 ## 🔬 Key References: Selectivity Metrics for Kinase Inhibitors

 ### 1. Graczyk, P. P. (2007).
-**“Gini Coefficient: A New Way To Express Selectivity of Kinase Inhibitors against a Family of Kinases.”**
+**Gini Coefficient: A New Way To Express Selectivity of Kinase Inhibitors against a Family of Kinases.**
 *Journal of Medicinal Chemistry*, 50(25), 5773–5779.
-Introduced the Gini coefficient for kinase selectivity, with calculations using inhibition data (e.g., percent inhibition at a single concentration).
-Demonstrated behavior across ~85 kinases and ~40 inhibitors, showing that **a Gini > ~0.75 reflects strong selectivity**.
-Noted limitations with small panels (~<50 kinases) but robustness with larger panels :contentReference[oaicite:1]{index=1}.
+Introduced the Gini coefficient for kinase selectivity, using inhibition data (e.g., percent inhibition at a single concentration).
+Demonstrated the method using a panel of ~85 kinases and 40 inhibitors.
+Noted that Gini works best for large panels (N > 50).

 ---

 ### 2. Cheng, A. C., Eksterowicz, J., Geuns‑Meyer, S., & Sun, Y. (2010).
-**“Analysis of Kinase Inhibitor Selectivity using a Thermodynamics‑Based Partition Index.”**
+**Analysis of Kinase Inhibitor Selectivity using a Thermodynamics‑Based Partition Index.**
 *Journal of Medicinal Chemistry*, 53(11), 4502–4510.
 Presents the **Partition Index**, a thermodynamics-derived selectivity metric based on association/dissociation constants (Kₐ, Kᵢ, K_d).
 Compares the binding strength to a reference (on‑target) versus off‑targets—in contrast to distribution-based metrics like Gini :contentReference[oaicite:2]{index=2}.